WRITTEN BY

 4. Place the cleaned vegetables in a bowl and add the salt and sugar.
 With clean hands, massage the salt and sugar into the vegetables.
 Allow them to sit at room temperature for 40 minutes.

-5. During this time, you can prepare the sauce and sterilise the jar.
+5. Meanwhile, prepare the sauce and sterilise the jar.
 It's crucial to ensure that both the jar and lid are properly sterilised.

-6. In a blender, combine the garlic, chopped nashi pear, ginger, onion, soy sauce, and chilli flakes.
+6. In a blender, add the garlic, chopped nashi pear, ginger, onion, soy sauce, and chilli flakes.
 Blend until a smooth paste forms.

 wonkybox